ciutadellla/lidiculous/README.md

 ---

-## You snapped the microphone/lid sensor§ ribbon cable?
+## You snapped the microphone/lid sensor ribbon cable?

 - Without the lid sensor, macOS has no idea whether the lid is open or closed.
 So when I plug in an external monitor and "close" my laptop, the machine keeps the internal display on and heating up.
 Meanwhile I'm sitting at my external monitor like everything is fine.